Revelación: Commercial performance

 Revelación debuted at number 22 on the US Billboard 200, shifting 23,000 equivalent album units in its first week of release, marking the biggest sales week for a Latin album by a woman since Shakira's El Dorado in 2017.
 It also debuted atop the Billboard Top Latin Albums chart, becoming the first album by a woman to do so, also since 2017's El Dorado.
+Revelación also debuted with 8.57 million streams on Spotify in its first 24 hours, becoming the biggest debut for a female EP on the platform.
 Four tracks from Revelación charted on the Billboard Hot Latin Songs chart on the chart dated March 27, 2021; "Baila Conmigo", which rose to number five; "Selfish Love" at number 18; "Dámelo To" at number 20, and "De Una Vez", which re-entered at number 50.
 In the same week, Gomez became the first female act to top the Billboard Top Latin Albums and Latin Airplay charts simultaneously since 2010, with the EP and "Baila Conmigo" respectively.

 Outside of the US, Revelación peaked at number 2 in Portugal, number 4 in Spain and number 28 in the UK.